 We’ve been staining the railing a reddish-brown color for a couple of years now and used some more of it on the top of the railing again this year.
 It is possible that you will also have to seal your deck.
 It sounds like a difficult task, but it’s really another one of those easy DIY projects.
 Make sure your surface is completely dry and that you don’t expect any rain for the next couple of days – a difficult prediction in Georgia this time of year… Move all your furniture out of the way and use a paint roller to apply a thick coat of sealant.
 It is a very good idea to start in the furthest corner and work your way back to the exit.
 Don’t want to get stuck in a corner, lol!

 The last time we sealed our deck, we completed the project over two days.
 All furniture and plants were moved to one side of the deck so we could seal the cleared side first.
 Once it was dry, we moved everything to that section and sealed the remainder of the deck.

 Clean and Stain/Seal Outdoor Furniture

 Everything else can be rinsed with the pressure washer.
-I’ve been adding light coats of black spray-paint to a lot of our outdoor furniture as well.
-Paint fade over time and new coat gives it an instant update.
+I’ve been adding light coats of black spray paint to a lot of our outdoor furniture as well.
+Paint fade over time and the new coat give it an instant update.

 If you don’t have a covered deck and are looking for a quick DIY project to add some, consider shade sails.
 We added three of these to our deck last year as one of our COVID quarantine projects and just love the effect it gives.
 Read all about the process here.